kskarthik/go-ifsc/README.md

 ### REST API

-`ifsc server` command will launch the web server at `localhost:9000`
+`ifsc server` command will launch the web server at `localhost:9000`.
+The port number can be customized with `--port` flag

-The validation API is similar to Razorpay's API

 #### GET `/:ifsc`

+This validation endpoint is same as [Razorpay's API](https://github.com/razorpay/ifsc/wiki/API)

 Below is the response of `/YESB0DNB002`